-This event was televised by the TROS organization, one ofthe 5 leading TV companies in Holland.
+This event was televised by the TROS organization, one of the now 5 leading TV companies in Holland.
 The European Competition Committee did meet also during this event.
 Representative present from Holland, Germany, United Kingdom, Belgium, Spain, France, Denmark, Switzerland and Sweden.

 Specially the I.BMX.F. - FIAC situation was discussed.
-A European standpoint of view had to be determined for the I.BMX.F. annual Congress in Canada.
-At a meeting during an international event in Spain, the Euro countries stated the following: "We have to start to negotiate now unless waiting for proposals and to negotiate so that we, as I.BMX.F. can manage BMX within FIAC as an independent group".
+A European standpoint of view had to be determined for the I.BMX.F. annual Congress in Canada, this year.
+At a meeting during an international event in Spain, the Euro countries stated the following: "We have to start to negotiate now unless waiting for proposals and to negotiate so that we, as I.BMX.F., can manage BMX within FIAC as an independent group".

 BMX Freestyle demo´s.

-On special invitation BMX free/style specialist Eddy Viola, USAwas present at the E.C.C.
+On special invitation BMX freestyle specialist Eddy Viola - USA, was present at the E.C.C.
 II, together with Dave Breed.
 Both riders were on the GT World Tour.
-They gave several free styel demo´s in the so called Slagharen Dome.
-Also some European free/stylers were performing in the same location.
+They gave several freestyle demo´s in the so called Slagharen Dome.
+Also some European freestylers were performing at the same location.
 They were, Marcel Knaap, Hessel Waalewijn and Marco van Ormondt, all from Holland and called the Dutch Freestyle Squad.

-Sunday racing started at 9.00 hours sharp and the ls main event was run 1t around 17.30 hours.
+Sunday racing started at 9.00 hours sharp and the main event was run at around 17.30 hours.

-There were 4500 paying spectators on Saterday, mostly 2 day tickets or better so/called Passe Partous.
+There were 4500 paying spectators on Saturday, mostly 2 day tickets or better so-called Passe Partous.

-Another rememorable event was over and everybody went home.
+Another rememorable event was over and everybody went home happy.

 At this internationel event a Freestyle show by the SKYWAY Trackteam was held and in the "Open BMX class", the USA Pro's Mike Miranda and Nelson Chanady were announced to race there.